caochao39/tarerobotics/docs/source/other_useful_information/simulation_system_setup.rst

 Click the 'Resume Navigation to Goal' button in RVIZ to start the exploration.
 Users can adjust the navigation boundary to constrain the areas to explore by updating the boundary polygon in the `'autonomy_stack_mecanum_wheel_platform/src/exploration_planner/tare_planner/data/boundary.ply' <https://github.com/jizhang-cmu/autonomy_stack_mecanum_wheel_platform/blob/jazzy/src/exploration_planner/tare_planner/data/boundary.ply>`_ file.
 Also, set ``use_boundary = true`` in the `'autonomy_stack_mecanum_wheel_platform/src/exploration_planner/tare_planner/launch/explore_world.launch' <https://github.com/jizhang-cmu/autonomy_stack_mecanum_wheel_platform/blob/jazzy/src/exploration_planner/tare_planner/launch/explore_world.launch>`_ file to tune on exploration boundary.

-When navigating with the exploration planner, the base autonomy system operates in waypoint mode.
-Users can click in the black box on the control panel to switch to smart joystick mode, or press the buttons on a joystick controller to switch to smart joystick mode or manual mode.
+When navigating with the exploration planner, the base autonomy system operates in *waypoint mode*.
+Users can click in the black box on the control panel to switch to smart *joystick mode*, or press the buttons on a joystick controller to switch to *smart joystick mode* or *manual mode*.
 To resume exploration, click the 'Resume Navigation to Goal' button in RVIZ.